openstax/accounts/README.md

 * An `ApplicationUser` if the user is signing up as they authorize a doorkeeper/OAuth application at the same time basically.
 See [config/initializers/doorkeeper_models.rb](config/initializers/doorkeeper_models.rb), calls `FindOrCreateApplicationUser` on `before_create`.
 Also, if the user account is being created by an application via the api (`/user/find-or-create`) an `ApplicationUser` is created. `FindOrCreateUnclaimedUser` calls `FindOrCreateApplicationUser`.
 This is in order to associate a user with an applicaiton.
 An application may only handle its own users, unless it's one of our own, trusted, applications.
 * A `ContactInfo` record which essentially stores email addresses for users.

+## Logging in
+How we check a user's credentials.

+Under the hood, we use `BCrypt`'s `authenticate` method to safely compare users' provided password against the `password_digest` we've stored on sign up.

+One thing we do differently from what is advised as the most secure way of authenticating users is: we let our users know whether they've just entered the wrong password for an account which in fact does exist in our database, or if there is not a (verified) account associated with the provided email or username.
+This is a tradeoff we make in order to be more friendly with our users but at the same time, we do have rate limiting in place so the security risk is minimal.

+There is a feature that allows authenticating against a password which was created in CNX—which is a web application we own and use for editing our books' content.
+See [app/models/identity](app/models/identity) to see how we do this.

 ## Cloudfront